smasky/SWAT-UQ/README.md

 # Quick Start

 Here, we provide a simple Quick Start guide.
+In future plans, we will provide detailed documentation and videos.

 Please choose the latest release version of SWAT-UQ.

 Next, on the Get Started interface, click the **New Project** card to create a project or the **Open Project** card to open an existing one.
 You can also select the **Example** card for reference cases or the **Help** card for assistance.